Hafas/indiegala-auto-enter/README.md

 I don't take any responsibility for damage caused by this software.
 Use this software at your own risk.

 ## Release Notes
+*1.1.4* Added features to prevent some reasons the script may get stuck:
+* IndieGala's issues are being displayed in `alerts`, that stop the script until okayed.
+If `interceptAlert` is set to true, the script will intercept and ignore these messages.
+* The script used to travel past the last giveaway page and go further and further and further and further and ...
+When reaching the last page, it will now return the first page instead.
+See `waitOnEnd`.
+* Sometimes IndieGala seems to be under heavy load and doesn't respond to some requests.
+The script will now retry if a requests fails or times out.
+See `timeout`.

 *1.1.3*
 * Some log changes.
 * When asking for owned games, don't ask with gameId as IndieGala does, but with the appId if available.